Indispensable Recruitment Campus presents,

 Subscribe before November 5th, 2021 !

-Since the founding of Indispensable, we have developed several initiatives that aim to animate the professional community and promote its influence.
-In response to numerous requests for a mentoring plan for assistants, we are proud to introduce our newest project, Tomorrow’s Executive Assistants Mentorship Program.
-Indispensable campus is offering a mentoring program to support administrative assistants who wish to progress to an executive support role.
+Since the founding of Indispensable Recruitment, we have developed several initiatives to stimulate the professional assistant community and increase its influence.
+In response to numerous requests for a mentoring plan, we are proud to introduce our newest project, the Tomorrow’s Executive Assistants Mentorship Program.
+This mentoring program is for Administrative Assistants who wish to progress to an executive support role.

 What you can expect

 As part of the Mentorship Program, you will be paired with an experienced Executive Assistant for one year.
-Monthly meetings will be scheduled with your mentor to discuss the theme of the month.
-She will share with you her best tips and advice adapted to your needs, as defined beforehand by email.
+Monthly meetings will be scheduled with your mentor to discuss the topic of the month.
+She will share her best tips and advice geared to your needs, as defined beforehand by email.

-The team has carefully selected the mentors who will be part of the program from among all those who have shown their interest.
-From SMB’s to large corporations, your mentors all have more than 10 years of experience as executive assistants in various environments.
-They are available to give you the support you need to reach your professional goals.
+Our team has carefully selected the mentors who will take part in the program.
+Representing everything from SMBs to large corporations, all mentors have more than 10 years of experience as Executive Assistants in a variety of settings.
+They will provide the support you need to reach your professional goals.

 I am an administrative assistant,